TiddlyWiki/TiddlyWiki5/contributing.md

 Contributing to <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
 TiddlyWiki5</a></h1><p>
 <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
-TiddlyWiki5</a> welcomes contributions to its code and documentation via <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/https%3A%2F%2Fgithub.com%2FJermolene%2FTiddlyWiki5.html'>
+TiddlyWiki5</a> welcomes contributions to its code and documentation via <a href='https://github.com/Jermolene/TiddlyWiki5' target='_blank'>
 GitHub</a>.
 Please take a moment to read these notes to help make the process as smooth as possible.</p><h2 class=''>
 Bug Reports</h2><p>
 From the perspective of the developers, a bug report that says little more than &quot;it doesn't work&quot; can be frustrating.
 For effective debugging, we need as much information as possible.
 At a minimum, please try to include:</p><ul>